Daniel-Ezekiel/chinook-music-store/README.md

 The full scope of all features and functionalites for this project are as follows:

-1. View albums
+1. View Albums
 2. Album pagination
-3. Sorting the list of albums
+3. Sorting the list of Albums
-4. Searching the database
+4. Searching the Database
-5. View single Album Details
+5. View single Album details
-6. Delete an Album and its tracks
+6. Delete an Album and its Tracks
-7. Update existing album
+7. Update existing Album
-8. Inserting a New album
+8. Inserting a New Album

-### View Albums
+> ### 1.
+View Albums

-When the Chinook Music Store homepage comes up, it shows the title of the web application, button to insert a new album, two forms that allow the user to sort through the list of albums or search for an album or artist.
-Below the forms, a table that show all the albums in the Chinook Music Store is also displayed.
+When the Chinook Music Store homepage comes up, it shows the title of the web application, a button to insert a new Album, and two forms that allow the user to sort through the list of Albums or search for an Album or artist.
+Below the forms, a table that displays all Albums in the Chinook Music Store is also displayed.

-In this table, the respective colums show the Album titles, the Artist names and actions (view details, update album information, delete album) that the user can carry out to manage these albums.
+In this table, the respective columns show the Album titles, the Artist names, and Actions (view details, update Album information, delete Album) that the user can carry out to manage these Albums.

 ![Preview of the Chinook Music Store](img/doc-images/homepage.png)

-### Album Pagination
+> ### 2.
+Album Pagination

-The Chinook Music Store database holds information of many albums, over 300 albums and viewing this on a single page is not user friendly with the endless scrolling so as an additional functionality, pagination is implemented for the table results.
-The user can select a page to load and on clicking the 'Go to Page' button, set of results with respect to that page get loaded.
+The Chinook Music Store Database holds information for over 300 Albums and viewing these on a single page is not user friendly with the seemingly endless scrolling.
+Hence, as an additional functionality, pagination is implemented for the table results.
+The user can select what page to load and on clicking the 'Go to Page' button, set of results with respect to that page get loaded.

 ![Pagination functionality](img/doc-images/pagination.png)